 RESPONSIBILITIES OF WINNERS.
 Each student who accepts a Sigma Delta Pi Undergraduate Study Abroad Award MUST commit to consistent class attendance and participation during the period studying abroad as afforded by this awards program.

-Within two weeks of their return from studying abroad, each scholarship and stipend winner must submit via the online form (click here for submission guidelines) a passport-type photograph (.jpg or .gif file) and an essay (Word format) of approximately 200 words in Spanish describing the experience of studying abroad.
+Within two weeks of their return from studying abroad, each stipend winner must submit via the online form (click here for submission guidelines) a passport-type photograph (.jpg or .gif file) and an essay (Word format) of approximately 200 words in Spanish describing the experience of studying abroad.
 An awardee who fails to provide the photograph and essay by the aforementioned deadline will forfeit half of his/her stipend.

 THE COMPLETED APPLICATION FORM AND ALL RELATED MATERIALS